SERVICE & USE INFORMATION

 How do I get a library card?

+Option 1: Come to the library and get a permanent card.
 Bring an ID and proof of current residence (a mailed bill or another official document) to Clinton Public Library.
 You will be asked to fill out a short form and then you’ll be issued a card.

 For a list of acceptable IDs and proof of address view Arrowhead Library System’s Circulation Policies here.